The Best and Cheapest Home Insurance Companies in New York for 2026

 • Deductible: $1,000

-ValuePenguin's homeowners insurance analysis used insurance rate data from Quadrant Information Services.
-These rates came from insurance company filings and should be used for comparative purposes only.
-Your quotes may differ.
+ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
+These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes will be different.

-We determined customer service ratings by comparing National Association of Insurance Commissioners (NAIC) complaint index scores, J.D.
-Power's 2023 home insurance customer satisfaction study rankings and our own ValuePenguin editor's ratings.
+Each company's customer service was ranked by comparing the National Association of Insurance Commissioners (NAIC) complaint index, J.D.
+Power's home insurance customer satisfaction and claims satisfaction rankings, and ValuePenguin editor's ratings.

 About the Author